Scientists develop new repellent that can stop 99% of mosquitos

-Scientists in Israel have developed a new kind of “chemical camouflage” from natural components that could more effectively keep pesky mosquito bites at bay.
+Scientists in Israel have developed a new kind of 'chemical camouflage' that could more effectively keep pesky mosquito bites at bay.

 Summer has arrived in the northern hemisphere.